Exponentially accurate Hamiltonian embeddings of symplectic A-stable Runge--Kutta methods for Hamiltonian semilinear evolution equations: Exponentially accurate Hamiltonian embeddings of time-semidiscretizations

 In this section, we present a more subtle estimate on the difference between the original Hamiltonian and the modified Hamiltonian.
-The main difference to the derivation of \eqref{e.suboptimal} in the previous section is that we consider the expansion coefficients of the numerical flows and of the modified vector fields as maps between different rungs on our scale of Hilbert spaces such that the ``loss of derivatives'' is carefully accounted for.
+The main difference to the derivation of \eqref{e.suboptimal} in the previous section is that we consider the expansion coefficients of the numerical method and of the modified vector field as maps between different rungs on our scale of Hilbert spaces such that the loss of smoothness is carefully accounted for.

-We begin by establishing the necessary functional setting for the backward error analysis on Hilbert spaces.
-We then review a result from \cite{OliverWulffGalerkin} on the Galerkin projection error for the the numerical time-$h$ maps.
-This estimate is then propagated into an estimate on the difference between the full and the modified vector field, which finally implies a corresponding estimate on the difference difference between the exact Hamiltonian and the modified Hamiltonian.
+We begin by establishing the necessary functional setting for the analysis of modified vector fields on Hilbert spaces.
+We then review a result from \cite{OliverWulffGalerkin} on the Galerkin projection error for the numerical time-$h$ maps.
+This estimate is then propagated into an estimate on the difference between the full and the modified vector field, which finally implies a corresponding estimate on the difference between the exact Hamiltonian and the modified Hamiltonian.

 In this section, we work directly with the standard construction of the modified vector field.
 Namely, for $\ell = 1, \dots, K+1$, we write